 Overview of Features

-Nikon’s superb engineering efforts is visible in the Nikon D7200 24.2 MP Dual Zoom Lens Kit with 3.2” LCD.
-The camera is a result of Nikon’s continues commitment in bringing the best optical and imaging technologies to the market.
+Nikon’s superb engineering efforts are visible in the Nikon D7200 24.2 MP Dual Zoom Lens Kit with 3.2” LCD.
+The camera is a result of Nikon’s continuous commitment to bringing the best optical and imaging technologies to the market.
 A debate often occurs about what is too much and what is an appropriate level.
 Photographers of all levels will be able to use the Nikon D7200 24.2 MP Dual Zoom Lens Kit with 3.2” LCD with ease.

 The key features of the Nikon D7200 include the weather-sealed magnesium alloy body, Wi-Fi with NFC, dual SD card slots, 1080/60p video with clean output over flat picture control and HDMI, 3.2” 1.2m dot RGBW LCD display, 1/8000 sec shutter speed, ISO 100-25,600 with 102,400 black and white modes, 2,016 pixel RGB sensor, Multi-cam 3500 DX II 51-poit autofocus system and 24.2 MP CMOS sensor.

 Compared to Nikon’s predecessor, the design of the D7200 did not change.
-On the front of the camera is the customizable FN button, the Autofocus lamp and the DOF preview button.
+On the front of the camera are the customizable FN button, the Autofocus lamp, and the DOF preview button.

-On the left side of the camera you will find the AF/MF mode, camera’s ports, flash and bracketing.
+On the left side of the camera, you will find the AF/MF mode, camera’s ports, flash, and bracketing.
 On the right side are the slots for the NFC receiver and dual SD memory card.
-The back of the camera is the rear control dial, the directional control and video switch.
+The back of the camera is the rear control dial, the directional control, and the video switch.

 The Nikon D7200 24.2 MP Dual Zoom Lens Kit with 3.2” LCD features a built-in Wi-Fi allowing you to transfer and share images to your smartphone.